confluentinc/cp-docker-images/docs/quickstart.rst

 If you're running on Windows or Mac OS X, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
 Docker runs natively on Linux, so the Docker host will be your local machine if you go that route.
 If you are running on Mac or Windows, be sure to allocate at least 4 GB of ram to the Docker Machine.

-After installing Docker as described in the previous section, we can create a Docker machine and begin starting up Confluent Platform.
+After installing Docker, you can create a Docker machine and begin starting up Confluent Platform.

   .. note::

-    The following steps show each Docker container being launched in detached mode.
-We'll be sure to show you how access the logs for those detached containers.
+    The following steps show each Docker container being launched in detached mode and how to access the logs for those detached containers.
 If you prefer to run the containers in the foreground, you can do so by replacing the ``-d`` ("detached") flag with ``--it`` ("interactive").
 Containers launched in interactive mode will stream the log messages for the Confluent service directly to the terminal window.
 For that reason, you'll need a separate terminal for each Docker image launched in interactive mode.

 Create and configure the Docker Machine.
-This example creates a VirtualBox VM with ~6GB of memory to serve as our Docker host.
+This example creates a VirtualBox VM with ~6GB of memory to serve as your Docker host.

   .. sourcecode:: bash